 I don’t really like Rick Ross, or care for his music.
 However, I have to give him some credit for doing a video of Nigeria which presents the rugged parts of Nigerian society, without passing judgment on it.
 I’ve never seen D’Banj or P Square do anything like that (who are indigenous Nigerian artists) – they’re too busy copying US music industry cliches instead … there’s nothing in the video or title which suggests he’s intending to represent the whole of Naija.
 Nigerians should stop constantly complaining at people who present ‘the bad side’ of Naija, especially if they’ve done nothing to help correct it.
 If our government, society and economy was competent, then much of these images of poverty wouldn’t exist to be filmed.

-The negative reaction against Ross is understandable, though misplaced (and boring).
+Here’s our take: The negative reaction against Ross is understandable, though misplaced (and boring).
 It’s like the cottage industry calling for “positive” news about “Africa” in Western media.
-But equally problematic are those praising Ross for “exposing” poor conditions in Lagos when all Ross is doing is use Nigeria as a backdrop to make him look hard: “We’re so hard we throw dollar bills off boats to poor kids in Nigeria,” seems what he is trying to say.
+But equally problematic are those praising Ross for “exposing” poor conditions in Lagos when all Ross is doing is use Nigeria as a backdrop to make him look hard: “We’re so hard we throw dollar bills off boats to poor kids in Nigeria,” is what he seems to be saying.
 And the references to the Biafra war and old soccer games are baffling.
 If he was trying to show how Nigerians are struggling with poverty or resisting their conditions, why not use more recent/relevant images like Occupy Nigeria?

-After all this, I still think the best retort to Ross’s various videos for the song, came in the form of comedy:
+But after all that debate, I still think the best retort to Ross’s various music video versions for the song, came in the form of comedy; i.e. a parody video: